 A deeper understanding of the lifecycle performance of facade system materials and assemblies.

 Formal and performative design practices based on anticipated climate change and predicted climate data as opposed to historical data.

 Adaptive facade designs that optimize passive strategies first but integrate carbon neutral or carbon positive strategies as appropriate to realize lifecycle health and environmental goals.

 Utilization of the facade system as the key to a deeper level of building systems integration with the aim of achieving lifecycle and environmental goals.

 The utilization of empirical over modeling methods, wherever possible, in exploring design alternatives, and the use of empirical evidence to calibrate modeling processes.

 Accelerate the transformation to truly resilient and sustainable built environments.

-The biennial Vitruvian Honors & Awards program will culminate in a symposium and awards ceremony with the inaugural event to be held Thursday, December 2, 2021.
-The deadline for honors and award submissions is Monday, October 4, 2021.
+The Vitruvian Honors & Awards program will be held virtually on September 14th and in person on September 19th, 2023.
+The deadline for honors and award submissions is Monday, June 19th, 2023.

 We look forward to your submissions!